 As an aside, if you send an official Kindle copy and have lending enabled I will likely add it to my Goodreads lendable list.
 This may or may not appeal to you, so I just wanted to mention it.
 Full disclosure and all.

 Thank you for thinking of me for your precious text.
 I always appreciate it.
 I really do.
 I love, love, LOVE getting to know other authors.
 I sometimes get all fangirl when authors email me.
 However, I aim for a truly objective review and I find that too much conversation upfront impedes my ability to be impartial.
-So, please don’t take offence if you hear little from me prior to reading your book.
+So, please don’t take offense if you hear little from me prior to reading your book.

 You can go here to see examples of my reviews.
 I also regularly post on Goodreads and Amazon.com & .co.uk (where I’m ranked low 2,000s on both).
 I occasionally post on B & N, Shelfari, Library Thing and Smashwords.
 (On a side note, if I’ve picked your book up somewhere else and you see I’ve written a review that you would also like posted on Smashwords feel free to send me a coupon for ‘purchase’ and I’d be happy to put it there too.
 I’d, obviously, have no reason to download the book again but Smashwords only lets you review books that are free or have been ‘bought’ on the site.
 Though now that I think on it, I don’t know why you’d be reading my policies if I’d already reviewed your book.
 Oh well)